How to Decorate Rocks with Permanent Markers — Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 1If you make a mistake with the permanent marker, you can sometimes wipe it away immediately with rubbing alcohol on a cotton swab before it dries.
-Test on a small area first.
+Test on a small area first to ensure the alcohol doesn't damage the rock's surface or the surrounding marker ink.

 Related Activities You Might Enjoy